 - Bring plenty of water.
 You'll drink more than you can imagine.

 - Bring your binoculars to see wildlife and get a closer look at some of the geology.
 At night, a good pair may also be helpful for stargazing.

-- To cope with the dry climate, find out what you need to do before you go to the desert or mountains.
+- To cope with the dry climate, buy the right gear before you go to the desert or mountains.

 The Oasis Resort at Death Valley offers a casual cafe, an old-fashioned steakhouse and there's an upscale restaurant at the Inn at Death Valley.
 Down at Stovepipe Wells, the atmosphere (and the food) is more casual but good.

 Death Valley is 290 miles from Los Angeles, 350 miles from San Diego, 445 miles from Sacramento, 488 miles from San Jose, and 141 miles from Las Vegas.
 Research your travel route carefully before you go in order to avoid common pitfalls.

 The nearest airport is in Las Vegas.